synappser/TrashEye/README.md

 - [x] Add slight transparency on red badge (see system preferences badge in Dock)
 - [x] The badge is clipping on its parent view when going from 1/0 or 0/1
 - [x] Offer a BetterTouchTool Touch Bar companion Trash Can widget
+- [x] Add a reset option to move the trash back to its default position
+- [x] Add a general Restore Default Settings option
+- [x] Add radio buttons allowing to precisely position the trash in the screen corners and keep that position even through screen resolution changes
 - [ ] Count hidden trashed files option
 - [ ] Add a separate general Keyboard Shortcut to open Preferences window
 - [ ] Open Trash and Empty Trash as menu bar items
 - [ ] Add an option to double-click to open Trash instead of a single click
-- [ ] Add a reset option to move the trash back to its default position
-- [ ] Add a general Restore Default Settings option
 - [ ] 10000 will also clip (set to 10k+ when above 9999)
 - [ ] Change menu bar icon according to empty/full trash can
 - [ ] Add multiple icons to choose from